jordaoqualho/stormforged-website/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## ⚔️ About Heroes of Horizon
+## ⚔️ About Idle of Horizons

-This tracker is designed for the mobile strategy game "Heroes of Horizon" where guilds compete in weekly wars.
+This tracker is designed for the mobile strategy game "Idle of Horizons" where guilds compete in weekly wars.
 Each member can perform up to 5 attacks per day, and tracking this data helps optimize guild performance and strategy.

 ---

-**Built with ❤️ for the Heroes of Horizon community**
+**Built with ❤️ for the Idle of Horizons community**